✨ New Year Deal: 30% OFF All Plans πŸŽ‰

 According to Hinge algorithm analysis, if popular users like you, the algorithm boosts your visibility.
 If you're ignored, you get buried fast.

 This is where I see most clients struggling.
 They have great photos by Tinder standards.
 But popular Hinge users (the relationship-focused crowd) skip them.
-The algorithm notices this pattern and tanks their visibility.
+The algorithm notices this pattern and tanks their visibility, leading to no matches on Hinge.

 The "Most Compatible" feature: Research shows users are 8x more likely to go on dates with their Most Compatible match.
 This isn't random.
 It's machine learning based on your past behavior.

-The 5 Real Reasons You're Getting Zero Hinge Matches
+5 Real Reasons You're Not Getting Matches on Hinge

 1. Your Prompts Are Generic or Boring